learn-co-students/nyc-web-021720/19-authentication-authorization/README.md

 - Understand, theoretically, how authentication and authorization work
   - Understand the _difference_ between authentication and authorization and how they fit under the umbrella topic _auth_
 - Discuss different encryption and hashing schemes, and `bcrypt` specifically
-  - Do we want to ever store plaintext user passwords?(NO)
+  - Do we want to ever store plaintext user passwords?
 - Augment a user model in rails using `bcrypt`, `password_digest`, and `has_secure_password`
 - Expose this information in a sample rails app
 - Go over sessions, cookies, and implement sign up, log in, and log out